tahawar/Secure-Pipeline-For-Machine-Learning-With-Homomorphic-Encryption/README.md

 # Paillier Cryptosystem

 The Paillier cryptosystem is an asymmetric (public-key) cryptosystem that is widely used for secure computations, especially in the context of privacy-preserving protocols and homomorphic encryption.
 It uses Partially Homomorphic Encryption (PHE).
-It involves :
+It involves:

 1. Key Generation
 2. Encryption